Freedom to Publish Public Opinion Research: The State of the World

 The 2017 Freedom to Publish Public Opinion Research Report – Overview

 Findings from the joint WAPOR/ESOMAR 2017 report on Freedom to Publish Public Opinion Research were presented during a panel session at the 71st Annual Conference in Marrakesh.
-This is the 6th report in this series, which began in 1984 (note: the final report will be made available on WAPOR’s website in the near future).
+This is the 6th report in this series, which began in 1984.
 The main themes of the study have remained the same, with a focus on national poll embargoes prior to elections, restrictions on conducting and publishing exit polls, awareness and conformity to professional codes and guidelines, and evaluation of overall poll quality and problems in conducting polls.

 The survey was fielded between July 11 and October 1, 2017, with responses obtained from 133 nations.
 Multiple sources were employed to identify persons qualified to report on conditions in their country.
 These included outreach to WAPOR and ESOMAR members, persons who responded to the 2012 Freedom to Publish Survey, and national representatives to various international survey collaborations, including the various Barometers, World Values Survey, and ISSP programs.